 - 8.5.C.1 A robot may use any number of cameras without restrictions on lenses, optical parts, optical systems, and total field of view.
-Components may be sourced in any way the team sees fit. - 8.5.C.2 Voltage pump circuits are permitted only for a kicker drive.
-No voltage may exceed 48V at any time and maximum boost voltage must be available for demonstration and measurement at inspections.
-When not in use measurement contacts must be protected from accidental touches or short circuits.
-All other electrical circuits inside the robot cannot exceed 12.0 V. Each robot must be designed to allow verifying the voltage of power packs and its circuits, unless the nominal voltage is obvious by looking at the robot, its power packs and connections. - 8.5.C.3 Pneumatic devices are allowed to use ambient air only. - 8.5.C.4 Kicker strength is subject to compliance check at any time during the competition.
+Components may be sourced in any way the team sees fit. - 8.5.C.2 Pneumatic devices are allowed to use ambient air only. - 8.5.C.3 Kicker strength is subject to compliance check at any time during the competition.
 During gameplay, a referee can ask to see a sample kick on the field before each half when a damaged robot is returned to the field or when the game is about to be restarted after a goal.
 If the referee strongly suspects that a kicker exceeds the power limit, they can require an official measurement.
-See [?] for more details.
+See Appendix B, Kicker Power Measuring Procedures for more details.